launchcodedev/app-config/README.md

 npx app-config init
 ```

-The CLI init command simply creates `.app-config.toml` and `.app-config.schema.yml`.
+The CLI init command simply creates `.app-config.*` files.
+You can then run
-You can then run `npx app-config variables` at any time to see your population configuration.
+`npx app-config variables` at any time to see your populated configuration.

 ### Files and Formats
 This module supports YAML, TOML, JSON, and JSON5 out of the box, for any of the files.
 Your
-schema can be YAML, and config be TOML (like the CLI defaults to), or any other way around.
+schema could be YAML, and config be TOML (like the CLI defaults to), or any other way around.

-- Configuration files are `.app-config.{ext}`, or `app-config.{ext}`
+- Configuration files are `.app-config.{ext}` or `app-config.{ext}`
 - Secret configuration items
 - Schema files are `.app-config.schema.{ext}` or `app-config.schema.{ext}`
 - Meta files are `.app-config.meta.{ext}` or `app-config.meta.{ext}`